nuagenetworks/nuage-metroae/juju_charms/metroae/README.md

       <insert options here...>
 ```

 Notice that the machine declaration includes a tag.
-This tag must be set to the bare-metal MaaS intance that this VSC will be deployed to.
+This tag must be set to the bare-metal MaaS instance that this VSC will be deployed to.

 To Deploy: